ireaneus/CDI/PersonalStatement.md

 I believe that Satan is a real and personal being, a fallen angel who actively opposes God and His purposes.
 He is referred to as *"a murderer from the beginning... and the father of lies,"* **(John 8:44)**.
 His name, "Satan," meaning "adversary," reflects his opposition to God's work, while other titles such as "the devil" (slanderer) and "Beelzebub" (lord of the flies) emphasize his malicious nature and intent to deceive and destroy.

-Originally, Satan was created as a beautiful and powerful angel, endowed with wisdom and splendor. *"You were the seal of perfection, full of wisdom and perfect in beauty,"* **(Ezekiel 28:12-13)**.
+Originally, Satan was created as a beautiful and powerful cherumbin, endowed with wisdom and splendor. *"You were the seal of perfection, full of wisdom and perfect in beauty, You were the anointed cherub who covers, And I placed you there.
+You were on the holy mountain of God; You walked in the midst of the stones of fire."* **(Ezekiel 28:12-14)**.
 However, pride led to his downfall as he sought to elevate himself above God. *"Your heart was lifted up because of your beauty; you corrupted your wisdom by reason of your splendor."* **(Ezekiel 28:17)**.
 In his rebellion, Satan deceived a third of the angels to follow him, who are now his demons. *"His tail swept away a third of the stars of heaven and threw them to the earth."* **(Revelation 12:4)**.

 Though Satan wields significant power, he is neither omnipotent nor omnipresent and remains subject to God’s sovereign control. *"The Lord said to Satan, 'Behold, all that he has is in your power, only do not put forth your hand on him.'"* **(Job 1:12)**.
 Believers are called to resist Satan’s influence by submitting to God. *"Submit therefore to God.
 Resist the devil and he will flee from you."* **(James 4:7)**.
 Demons, the fallen angels who followed Satan in his rebellion, also work to deceive, influence, and harm humanity, blinding the minds of unbelievers, *"The god of this world has blinded the minds of the unbelieving."* **(2 Corinthians 4:4)**.